aecelaya/mg-nets/README.md

 # FMG-Net and W-Net: Multigrid Inspired Deep Learning Architectures for Medical Imaging Segmentation

 Implementation of FMG-Net and W-Net based on the [MIST](https://github.com/aecelaya/MIST) framework.

+Both networks are implemented in TensorFlow.
+PyTorch versions are in progress.

-Please cite the following if you use this code or architectures for your work
+Please cite the following if you use these architectures or code for your work

 > A. Celaya et al., "PocketNet: A Smaller Neural Network For Medical Image Analysis," in IEEE Transactions on Medical Imaging, doi: 10.1109/TMI.2022.3224873.
 >
-> A. Celaya, B. Riviere, and D. Fuentes., "FMG-Net and W-Net: Multigrid Inspired Deep Learning Architectures for Medical Imaging Segmentation," submitted to 37th Conference on Neural Information Processing Systems, under review, arXiv preprint arXiv:2304.02725.
+> A. Celaya, B. Riviere, and D. Fuentes., "FMG-Net and W-Net: Multigrid Inspired Deep Learning Architectures for Medical Imaging Segmentation," arXiv preprint arXiv:2304.02725, 2023.

 ## About FMG-Net and W-Net